A Guide to the CogAT Test Grade 3: Examples & Tips

 The level of the questions will depend on the age of the child taking the test.

 Students are given a total of 145 minutes to complete all three subtests.
-The questions increase in difficulty as the test progresses, and the total score is calculated by adding the scores of all three subtests.
+The questions increase in difficulty as the test progresses, and the result is calculated by adding the scores of all three subtests.

 Here’s a brief overview of how the different batteries compare: